takahashim/epub-check-test/README.md

 --------
 The base EPUB file epubsample000.epub is derived from moby-dick (https://code.google.com/p/epub-samples/wiki/SamplesListing#moby-dick), so the license of EPUB files in this repository are CC BY-SA 3.0.

-poignant-guide_chapter-1-introducing.mp3 (in epubsample049) is from "THE SOUNDTRACK TO why's (poignant) guide to ruby" (http://mislav.uniqpath.com/poignant-guide/soundtrack/).
+poignant-guide_chapter-1-introducing.mp3 (in epubsample000_mo and epubsample049, epubsample050) is from "THE SOUNDTRACK TO why's (poignant) guide to ruby" (http://mislav.uniqpath.com/poignant-guide/soundtrack/).
 The license of this file is CC BY-SA 2.5. (http://creativecommons.org/licenses/by-sa/2.5/)